dashpay/docs/wallets/dashcore/advanced.rst

--version            Print version and exit
+--version             Print version and exit
--alerts             Receive and display P2P network alerts (default: 1) -alertnotify <cmd>  Execute command when a relevant alert is received or
+--alerts              Receive and display P2P network alerts (default: 1) --alertnotify <cmd>   Execute command when a relevant alert is received or
                      we see a really long fork (%s in cmd is replaced by message)
--blocknotify=cmd    Execute command when the best block changes (%s in
+--blocknotify=cmd     Execute command when the best block changes (%s in
-                    cmd is replaced by block hash) -assumevalid=<cmd>  If this block is in the chain assume that it and its ancestors are valid and potentially skip their script verification
--loadblock          Imports blocks from external blk000.dat file on startup
+                     cmd is replaced by block hash) --assumevalid=<cmd>   If this block is in the chain assume that it and its ancestors are valid and potentially skip their script verification --loadblock=<file>   Imports blocks from external blk000.dat file on startup